CarlosCD/address_changes/README.md

 Devices and Sensors Exercise
 ============================

-Rails application.
+- Rails application.

-Ruby 2.4.0
+- Ruby 2.4.0
-PostgreSQL (tested with PostgreSQL 9.6.1.1)
+- PostgreSQL (tested with PostgreSQL 9.6.1.1)

 Some seed data has been added (see `db/seeds.rb`)

+A test of this application is running in [Heroku](https://blooming-sierra-75455.herokuapp.com/) (production environment),

+### REST API

 The REST API has one entry point at `/api/v1/notify`, and it can be tested with CURL.
 For example if there is a device with serial number `123456789012`, an example it could be: